KyleGospo/docs.bazzite.gg/src/index.md

 - [:fontawesome-brands-android: **Android Applications**][waydroid]{ style="font-size: 1.1rem" }

-  Run Android applications in a container using [Waydroid](https://waydro.id/)!
+  Run Android applications in a container using [Waydroid](https://waydro.id/)

-  - Launch anything from productivity software to games!
+  - Launch anything from productivity software to games
-  - Support for the Google Play Store and [F-Droid](https://f-droid.org/).
+  - Support for the Google Play Store and [F-Droid](https://f-droid.org/)

 - [:fontawesome-solid-handshake: **Contribute**][contrib]{ style="font-size: 1.1rem" }

-  One of the strengths of Bazzite (inherited from [Universal Blue](https://universal-blue.org/)) is how easy is to contribute.
+  One of the strengths of Bazzite (inherited from [Universal Blue](https://universal-blue.org/)) is how easy is to contribute

   - Something seems broken?
-You might want to [report a bug](General/reporting_bugs.md).
+You might want to [report a bug](General/reporting_bugs.md)
-  - Contributing to documentation like translating it in other languages.
+  - Contributing to documentation like translating it in other languages

 </div>